tonytvo/blog-generator/content/blog/security-analysis-summary/index.md

   - in some situations, the management may explicitly have interests in conflict with those of the shareholders
     - compensation to officers - salaries, bonuses, options to buy stock
     - expansion of the business - involving the right to larger salaries and the acquisition of more power and prestige by the officers
     - payment of dividends - should the money earned remain under the control of the management or pass into the hands of the stockholders?
-    - continuance of the stockholders' investment in the company - should the business continue as before, although unprofitable, or should part of the capital be withdrawn, or should the business be would up completely.
+    - continuance of the stockholders' investment in the company - should the business continue as before, although unprofitable, or should part of the capital be withdrawn, or should the business be wound up completely?
     - information to stockholders - should those in control be able to benefit through having information not generally given to stockholders?
   - **wisdom of continuing the business should be considered**
     - management, by definition, is reluctant to return capital to investors, even though the capital might be more useful there.
 The reason is resource scarcity.
-For example, to pay the bills when company has financial problems later.
+For example, to pay the bills when the company has financial problems later.
     - whether or not the business should continue is a decision for stockholders, not management.
-A logical reason to consider is when the market price is below the liquidation level.
-After all, that means that the market is wrong, or that the management is wrong in keeping the enterprise alive.
+A logical reason to consider this is when the market price is below the liquidation level.
+After all, that means that the market is wrong or the management is wrong in keeping the enterprise alive.
   - **various possible moves for correcting market prices for shares:**
     - if directors are convinced that continuation is preferable to liquidation, the reasons leading to this conclusion should be supplied.
-One solution to maintain the business and limit the risk for investors is a new dividend policy.
-The rate should be at least equivalent to the liquidation value to ensure that stockholders do not to suffer as a result of this decision to keep the business alive.
+A new dividend policy is one solution to maintain the business and limit the risk for investors.
+The rate should be equivalent to the liquidation value to ensure that stockholders do not suffer due to this decision to keep the business alive.
 A third option could be to distribute excess cash back to stockholders.
-  - liquidation of an unprofitable business with substantial assets is almost certain to realize more than the existing market price.
-The reason is that market prices are governed by earnings; the liquidation process is based on assets.
+  - liquidating an unprofitable business with substantial assets is almost certain to realize more than the existing market price.
+The reason is earnings govern that market prices; the liquidation process is based on assets.
-  - *repurchase of share pro rata from shareholders:* if capital is no longer required, it can be advantageous to distribute it back through share buyback.
+  - *repurchase of share pro rata from shareholders:* if capital is no longer required, it can be advantageous to distribute it back through a share buyback.

 # Themes of value investing